seancfong/full-stack-zothacks-workshop/README.md

 ## Getting Started from scratch

-1. Create a vite app
+1. Create a vite app :zap:

    - `npm create vite@latest`
    - select `React`
    - select `JavaScript + SWC`
    - `cd` into your project and run `npm install`

-2. Install dependencies for this example
+2. Install dependencies for this example :blue_book:

    - note: 'npm i' is short for 'npm install'
    - note: `npm install -D` means 'install as a developer dependency'